aron-rana/data_analytics_portfolio/README.md

 ### PROFESSIONAL SUMMARY
  ----------
-One year of basic and advanced data analytics certification through Google.
-Six and a half years of Medical training and one year Bachelor of Science in Biological Science training at the University of Pretoria.
-Eager to use my growing proficiency in Python and machine learning models to analyse datasets, extract actionable insights, and contribute to data-driven decision making.
+Leveraging comprehensive analytical problem-solving competencies, methodically developed through seven and a half years of medical and biological science training at the University of Pretoria, I am eager to apply this skill set to data science.
+Recently completed one year of basic and advanced data analytics certification through Google to further develop my capabilities through Python-based course projects such as building an XGBoost model for employee turnover prediction.
+Motivated to use my growing proficiency in Python and machine learning models to analyse datasets, extract actionable insights, and contribute to data-driven decision making.

 ### PROJECTS
  ----------